 When you prioritize fundraising efficiency, it will be easier for you to build trust with your donors, achieve financial sustainability, and maintain a good reputation in your community.

-Build More Sustainable Fundraising With Neon CRM
+Build More Sustainable Fundraising With Neon One

-The Neon CRM system includes tools for fundraising, donor management, email communications, volunteer management, and more—and that means you can streamline the software and systems you pay for.
+Our Neon CRM system includes tools for fundraising, donor management, email communications, volunteer management, and more—and that means you can streamline the software and systems you pay for.
 And, because pricing for Neon CRM is based on your revenue and not the number of donor records in your system, you can grow your community without fear of surprise cost increases.